turingschool/curriculum/source/academy/workshops/csv/iii.markdown

 ```

 This would mean that `people` and `phone_numbers` are not arrays, but actual
 objects.
-Maybe each CSV file becomes a small database object that can provide
+Maybe each CSV file could be read into a small database object that
-a nice search interface.
+can provide a nice search interface like `find_by`.

+## Test-Driving a CSV Wrapper

+We'll write some tests to drive out the design of a simple object that reads
+data from a CSV file and provides a search interface to those objects.

-Let's test-drive a small CSV database object, and then we can refactor the
-`EntryRepository` class to use it.
+Once we have that working, we can refactor the `EntryRepository` to use it.

-### CSV Database

 First, we're going to need a small fixture file.
-It doesn't matter what fields
-it has, this CSV database should be able to handle any fields.
+We could use something that
+looks like our people or phone number CSV file, but really it shouldn't matter
+what fields are in the file -- the wrapper should handle any existing fields
+seamlessly.

+The customary location for support files like this is a directory within
+`test` called `fixtures`.

-Create an empty CSV file in `test/fixtures`:
+Create an empty file `test/fixtures/things.csv`:

 {% terminal %}
 $ touch test/fixtures/things.csv
 {% endterminal %}

-Add some data to it.
-We want at least two fields, one should be an `id` field,
+We want at least two fields.
+Keeping it simple, let's go with `id` and `name`.
-and we should be able to handle duplicate data with different `id`s:

 ```csv
 id,name